 July 6, 2018 (El Cajon) – Superior Court Judge Timothy Taylor has issued a judgment granting a motion filed by beauty pageant contestants and a taco shop owner against El Cajon Councilman Ben Kalasho and his wife, Jessica.
 The ruling allows documents and a supporting declaration submitted by plaintiffs’ lawyers to be admitted as facts at trial and most damning, orders evidence of the following admissions to be submitted at trial as true facts--meaning the Kalashos cannot dispute the accuracy of these findings in court:

-- Kalasho, his wife their entities created fake nude photos of Miss Middle East pageant Queen Zhala Tawfiq and published them online “intending to cause and causing Ms. Tawfiq severe emotional distress.”
+- Kalasho, his wife and their entities created fake nude photos of Miss Middle East pageant Queen Zhala Tawfiq and published them online “intending to cause and causing Ms. Tawfiq severe emotional distress.”

 - Kalasho whispered in Kargar’s ear, “You are so f*cking hot, I cannot take my eyes off you.”
 He also made comments about her breasts jiggling as she walked down the runway.

 - Kalasho conducted one-on-one recorded interviews with 2016 contestants including Tawfiq and Karger, but destroyed these videos after the lawsuit in which Kargar contends she was harassed during her interview.